 Mary Kruczynski has had a very diversified business career spanning thirty-five years, working early on in the insurance industry, engineering and ultimately healthcare.
 She has devoted the past twenty-two years to the specialties of obstetrics and gynecology, otology and neurotology, oncology/hematology, gynecologic oncology and radiation oncology.

 Mary’s broad-based general management experience in a variety of areas has helped her to develop a unique skill set and as such, is often tasked with the challenges left unmet by others.
-Inside sales, small business start-up, advisor to the pharmaceutical industry, insurance contract negotiations, legislative affairs and public policy to name but a few.
-Mary’s responsibilities have included initiation and incorporation of several practices into one entity, office automation, establishment of internal protocols for charge capture and reimbursement as well as educational teaching seminars for both inside and outside staff and patients.
+Mary’s responsibilities have included initiation and incorporation of several practices into one entity, office automation, establishment of internal protocols for charge capture and reimbursement.

 Mary currently serves as the Director of Policy Analysis for the Community Oncology Alliance (COA), where she reviews and comments on significant federally proposed legislation as well as issues raised at the state level.
 Mary has been with the COA since its inception and shares her knowledge on legislative matters, health care reform law, coordinated patient care models and oral oncolytics with cancer care delivery teams across the country.